Contest for system observability as an infinitely repeated game: Introduction

-(2) In asynchronous dynamic game considering one-step optimality, it is found that the best response sets of players are not single-valued maps, leading to multiple cases in the game results.
-The dimension of maximal $(A,B)$-invariant subspace in Ker $C$ is revealed to be one of the causes of uncertainty.

-(3) In asynchronous dynamic game considering two-steps optimality, the definition and existence conditions of different game modes including lock mode and oscillation mode are given.
-And a special lock mode condition is given.

-Based on (\cite{xu2023}), this paper further studies the multiple cases of game results caused by multi-valued maps of best response set in the asynchronous dynamic game considering one-step optimization.
-Plus, we studies the asynchronous dynamic game considering two-steps optimization, gives the conditions of different game results and compares it with the Stackelberg game equilibrium.
+To overcome the above limitations, this study models the confrontation between the attacker and the defender as an infinitely repeated game.
+The attacker attempts to undermine system observability by maximizing the dimension of the unobservable subspace, whereas the defender seeks to minimize that dimension so as to preserve observability.
+The main contributions are summarized below.

+(1) We introduce the dimension of the unobservable subspace as the value function and develop closed-form best response algorithms for both players.
+By combining geometric control computations of controlled invariant subspaces with game model, this work quantifies the adversarial contest over system observability.
+In contrast to~\cite{xu2023}, which addresses only one-step optimality, our framework establishes an extended-horizon optimization formulation and derives analytical expressions.

+(2) We establish a unified necessary-and-sufficient condition for Nash equilibrium that holds for both one-step and two-step optimizations, expressed as a concise equality test.
+Because two players move in alternation, extending the optimization horizon beyond two steps provides no additional strategic information.
+Previous studies have not provided such a unified equilibrium criterion.

+(3) We discover the defense–attack asymmetry and its resulting game-outcome patterns.
+The theoretical and experimental analysis shows that the defender can lock the game into equilibrium, whereas the attacker can disrupt it by postponing immediate gains.
+Two evolutionary paths, lock mode and loop mode, have been identified, providing new theoretical guidance for designing practical security counter-strategies.
+This finding highlights a fundamental asymmetry neglected in earlier work that usually assumes symmetric influence.

 The rest of paper is organized as follows.
-In Section 2, the necessary preliminaries are introduced and we formulate our problem.
-In Section 3, derivations and algorithms are given to minimize or maximize the dimension.
-In Section 4, under the framework of asynchronous dynamic game, results analysis considering one-step optimality and two-steps optimality are given respectively.
-And the best responses of players are compared to Stackelberg game equilibrium.
-Section 5 is a brief conclusion of this paper.
+In Section 2, we derive an observability equivalent system and formulate the game problem.
+In Section 3, derivations and algorithms are given to get the best response sets for both players.
+In Section 4, we derive the Nash equilibrium under both one-step and two-step optimality, then refine the game outcome modes and analyze the equilibrium characterization.
+In Section 5, examples are given to illustrate various game results.
+Section 6 is a brief conclusion.
+A summary of notations is provided in Table 1.